 Increasingly, states like New York and Vermont are proposing laws to protect doctors who prescribe long-term antibiotics.
 Green is working on her own bill to protect a patient’s right to elect long-term treatment and to protect that doctor from prosecution.

 Today, Green is feeling better.
 She still takes oral antibiotics when she’s pushed herself too hard and knows she’ll never be completely well.
 She finds that exercise helps (mostly weight-lifting since she can no longer do cardio) and a healthy diet.
 After going through what she calls her “goldfish period,” when she could only look out at the beauty surrounding her Worthington Valley home through a window, she’s now getting out more, though always with a combination of DEET spray and all-natural tick repellents.
 She hopes that, one day, doctors on both sides of the Lyme debate will shelve their biases and come together in a spirit of collaborative research to create a more effective, early-detection test.
-While she also believes in the efficacy of long-term antibiotic treatment, she won’t say it is the answer.
+While she also believes in the efficacy of long-term antibiotic treatment, she won’t say it is

 “I want the doctors to be left alone, to have the right to treat their patients as they feel appropriate,” she says.
 “So long as they do no harm, they make full disclosure about the risks and benefits, keep good records, and provide good patient care, I think they should be free from interference by medical boards.